aborruso/htmltable2flatgrid/README.md

     ./htmltable2flatgrid.py "https://aborruso.github.io/htmltable2flatgrid/exampleInput/" 11

 In output you will have [this CSV](./exampleOutput/table.csv) (below a markdown preview).

+## Notes

+- I have not tested it with an HTML page badly formatted;
+- the script does not check if the source webpage is reachable.

+## Output markdown preview

 | 0 | 1 | 2 |
 | --- | --- | --- |